Python-PyQt/PyQt6-Docs/descriptions/QtCore/QObject-c.rst

 Dynamic Properties
 ------------------

-From Qt 4.2, dynamic properties can be added to and removed from :sip:ref:`~PyQt6.QtCore.QObject` instances at run-time.
+Dynamic properties can be added to and removed from :sip:ref:`~PyQt6.QtCore.QObject` instances at run-time.
 Dynamic properties do not need to be declared at compile-time, yet they provide the same advantages as static properties and are manipulated using the same API - using :sip:ref:`~PyQt6.QtCore.QObject.property` to read them and :sip:ref:`~PyQt6.QtCore.QObject.setProperty` to write them.

-From Qt 4.3, dynamic properties are supported by `Qt Designer <https://doc.qt.io/qt-6/designer-widget-mode.html#the-property-editor>`_, and both standard Qt widgets and user-created forms can be given dynamic properties.
+Dynamic properties are supported by `Qt Designer <https://doc.qt.io/qt-6/designer-widget-mode.html#the-property-editor>`_, and both standard Qt widgets and user-created forms can be given dynamic properties.

 .. _qobject-internationalization-i18n: